cheung31/streamhub-app-skeleton/README.md

 streamhub-app-skeleton
 ======================

-A starting point for building your StreamHub application for the Livefyre App Galery.
+A starting point for building your StreamHub application for the Livefyre App Gallery.